tektrans/wordpress-extended/README.md

 [WordPress docker official image](https://hub.docker.com/_/wordpress).

 That official image is very minimalist.
 No blame for that.
-That was a philosophy of containerization.
+That was one of philosophy on containerization.
 But we need some PHP extensions which are not included on that container.

 Official image provide instruction how to extends the container